Early Los Angeles Street Lights

 1 / 2 / 3 / next / single page

-(1869)* - View of Calle Principal (now Main Street) looking northwest with the Old Plaza Church seen on the left.
+(1869)* - View of Calle Principal (now Main Street) looking north with the Old Plaza Church seen on the left.
 To the right is the Los Angeles Plaza (square at the time) with two gas lamps, one on each of its corners.
 These were the first gas lamps installed in the City of Los Angeles.

 Historical Notes